maxhebditch/batchgit/README.md

 You can commit changes using `-c` or `-commit` and a commit message in quotes.
 If you don't provide a message, I don't massively recommend it, but if you are in a hurry you can use a generic message from [what the commit](http://whatthecommit.com/) because it is more fun than a static message.
 The `-cp` flag will push as well after writing a commit message.

+##Bootstrapping

+###backup
+The script can be used to make a backup list of all the current `git` repos on the disk.

+        $ batchgit --backup

+This will go through each repo asking if they should be backed up or not.
+At the moment the script only works with the first remote repo, if you have many you may have to change this amnually, see below.
+Once completed the script will create a folder at `~/batchgit-takeaway`.
+This should then be copied to the new machine with a copy of the `batchgit` shell script.

+###clone
+Once in the new machine the script should be run as follows

+        $ batchgit --clone

+This will then go through the files in the `~/batchgit-takeaway` folder and ask if each repo should be cloned.
+The way the script works is to directly mirror the filepaths the repos were in on the old system.
+If you want to change this you can look at the filepaths in `~/batchgit-takeaway/bootstrapdir` and adjust accordingly.
+The first filepath will be used for the first remote repo in `~/batchgit-takeaway/bootstraprepo`.

+###wipe

+The script can now also be used to wipe multiple repos at once using

+        $ batchgit --wipe

+As usual, it will find the repos and ask you one at a time which you want to keep.

 ##FAQs
 ###Why are some of my repos not being found?
 When initially run, or using the `-f` flag alone, it will only search from your home folder.
 To find repos in other locations you need to use a location after the `-f` or use the add recursively function.